 Children learn by doing – they are not empty vessels but scientists and inquirers.
 I see my role as an observer and curator – there to help create activities that follow interests.
-The children can explore materials via hands-on, open ended activities without being told that a specific outcome needs to be achieved.
+Children can explore materials via hands-on, open ended activities without being told that a specific outcome needs to be achieved.

 I am a strong believer in following the child.
-I pay close attention to what the children are interested in so that I can set up activities or play spaces according to their current fascinations.
+I pay close attention to what my children are interested in so that I can set up activities or play spaces according to their current fascinations.
 One week this might be horses, another time it might be flowers.

 ‘Play is the highest form of research.’